apache/spark/docs/apache-airflow/best-practices.rst

 Creating a task
 ---------------

 You should treat tasks in Airflow equivalent to transactions in a database.
 This implies that you should never produce incomplete results from your tasks.
 An example is not to produce incomplete data in ``HDFS`` or ``S3`` at the end of a task.

 Airflow can retry a task if it fails.
 Thus, the tasks should produce the same outcome on every re-run.
 Some of the ways you can avoid producing a different result -

 * Do not use INSERT during a task re-run, an INSERT statement might lead to duplicate rows in your database.
 Replace it with UPSERT.
 * Read and write in a specific partition.
 Never read the latest available data in a task.
 Someone may update the input data between re-runs, which results in different outputs.
 A better way is to read the input data from a specific partition.
-You can use ``execution_date`` as a partition.
-  You should follow this partitioning method while writing data in S3/HDFS, as well.
+You can use ``data_interval_start`` as a partition.
+You should follow this partitioning method while writing data in S3/HDFS as well.
 * The Python datetime ``now()`` function gives the current datetime object.
 This function should never be used inside a task, especially to do the critical computation, as it leads to different outcomes on each run.
 It's fine to use it, for example, to generate a temporary log.

 .. tip::